 A key function of RCVDA Volunteer Centre is to match potential volunteers to volunteering opportunities in voluntary organisations and community groups.
 We offer anyone wishing to volunteer support and advice in matching their motivations and aspirations to appropriate volunteering opportunities.
 This may include progression towards employment or in developing career options, but there are also many other motivations such as learning, keeping active or simply helping others.
-If you would just like to register your interest and we will find a suitable opportunity, fill in our short form here
+If you would just like to register your interest please complete the form here.

 “Never think that what you have to offer is insignificant.
 There will always be someone out there who needs what you have to give”